1 Day in Mijas: Exploring Spain’s Stunning White Mountain Village

 Although Mijas is located high in the mountains, it’s still very easy to get to.
 There are buses available from most major beach towns along Costa del Sol and even the main city of Malaga.

-You can also drive to Mijas if you’ve rented a car in Spain!
-Just keep in mind the roads are tight in the mountains, and parking is limited in Mijas Pueblo.
+You can also drive to Mijas if you’re renting a car in Spain!
+We always use this website to find the best deals.
+Just keep in mind the roads are tight in the mountains, and parking is limited in Mijas village.

 Book a Full Day Tour of Mijas, Marbella & Puerto Banús From Málaga